We found 185 results for 'evleaks'

 Update: It never rains, but it pours.
 Evleaks has posted a silver render as well.
 Thanks to the Daniel Juranec who pointed this out.

 If you thought that the golden HTC M8 seen yesterday was a bit ostentatious, then you'll be glad to hear that it probably isn't the only color option for "The New One."
 Evleaks (who posted the original gold press render) posted a second shot this morning, showing the new flagship phone in a much more typical dark gray color.
-There is still no official word on the M8, but it's expected at HTC's London/New York press event on March 25th.
 Read More

 While photos of upcoming flagships from Samsung and other major manufacturers remain elusive, hardware leaks from HTC have been coming in steadily for the last few weeks.
 The latest and certainly greatest comes from the indefatigable Evleaks, who posted a full press photo/render of the HTC M8 earlier this morning.
 Evleaks says it will be called "The All New HTC One," foregoing any kind of sequel moniker.